TenseiHei/TenseiHei/README.md

-- 👋 Hi, I’m @TenseiHei
+- 👋 Hi, I’m @Wonder Oladunjoye
 - 👀 I’m interested in ...
 Playing football
-- 🌱 I’m currently learning ...
-Object oriented programming
+- 🌱 I’m currently learning ... .NET Core MVC
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... itz.wondee@gmail.com
 - ⚡ Fun fact: ...
 How you treat yourself is how others treat you